 |Length of finished garment||22||22.4||22.8||23.2||23.6||24||24.4||24.8|

-The French Poetry Polaris peasant top pattern is sold in PDF and can be downloaded right after purchase in A4 (print at home) or A0 (copy shop).
+The French Poetry Polaris peasant top pattern is sold in PDF and can be downloaded right after purchase in US letter or A4 (print at home) or A0 (copy shop).
+Number of pages: 2 in A0, 29 in A4, 30 in US letter.
 Illustrated sewing instructions are also provided in PDF to guide you in tiling the A4 PDF pieces, cutting the fabric and sewing the pattern.
+A 0.59” (1.5cm) seam allowance is included.